Friend-LGA/LGSideMenuController/README.md

 ### Always visible options

-Sometimes, for example on iPad, you need to has toggleable side menu on portrait orientation and always visible side menu on landscape orientation
+Sometimes, for example on iPad, you need to have toggleable side menu on portrait orientation and always visible side menu on landscape orientation

 You can get it with properties: